sedaghatfar/arky/readme.rst

 REST API
 ========

-``rest`` module allows developpers to send requests to the blockchain.
+``rest`` module allows developers to send requests to the blockchain.

 >>> import arky.rest
 >>> arky.rest.use("ark")

-It loads the ``ark.net`` file and create associated REST API endpoints.
+Specifying ''ark'' will load the ``ark.net`` file and create associated REST API endpoints.
 All endpoints can be reached using this syntax :

 ``arky.rest.[METHOD].[endpoints with "/" replaced by "."](param=value, ...[returnKey=name])``